mem0ai/mem0-chrome-extension/README.md

 ## Installation

+> **Note:** Make sure you have [Node.js](https://nodejs.org/) installed before proceeding.

-1. Download the extension files or clone this repository.
+1. Clone this repository.
+2. Navigate to the directory where you cloned the repository.
+3. Run `npm install` to install dependencies.
+4. Run `npm run build` to build the extension.
+5. The built files will be in the `dist` directory.
-2. Open Google Chrome and navigate to `chrome://extensions`.
+6. Open Google Chrome and navigate to `chrome://extensions`.
-3. Enable "Developer mode" in the top right corner.
+7. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the directory containing the extension files.
+8. Click "Load unpacked" and select the `dist` directory containing the extension files.
-5. The Mem0 Chrome Extension extension should now appear in your Chrome toolbar.
+9. The Mem0 Chrome Extension should now appear in your Chrome toolbar.

 ## Usage